JuliaCollections/DataStructures.jl/docs/src/deque.md

     be used as a deque.
 However, the `Deque` type in DataStructures.jl is implemented as a list of contiguous blocks (default size = 1 kilo-byte).
 As a Deque grows, new blocks are created and linked to existing blocks.
-    This apprach prevents copying operations that take place when growing a `Vector`.
+    This approach prevents copying operations that take place when growing a `Vector`.

 Benchmark shows that the performance of `Deque` is comparable to `Vector` on `push!`, but is noticeably faster on `pushfirst!` (by about